Anterovium - Fotolia

-In the past, traditional on-premises ERP systems were the norm; however, cloud ERP -- and more specifically, software as a service (SaaS) models -- have cropped up and continue to grow.
-The expanded use of cloud has prompted organizations around the globe to ponder whether or not cloud ERP is right for them.
-There are several potential factors that can be assessed to help guide the determination of when a cloud ERP system may be a better fit.
+In the past, traditional on-premises ERP systems were the norm; however, cloud ERP -- and more specifically, SaaS models -- have cropped up and continue to grow.
+The expanded use of the cloud has prompted organizations around the globe to ponder whether cloud ERP is right for them.
+It is crucial for enterprises to assess several potential factors to determine when a cloud ERP system may be a better fit.

-Size, resources and mobility determine if cloud ERP is right for you
+Size, resources and mobility determine the need for cloud ERP

-Organizations with scalability needs that require agility for growth may recognize opportunities from software as a service and other cloud models that allow rapid deployment in competitive, ever-evolving environments.
+Organizations with scalability needs that require agility for growth may recognize opportunities with SaaS, as well as other cloud models that allow for rapid deployment in competitive, ever-evolving environments.

-While a cloud-based system can also be useful for established businesses, it's especially enticing for companies in high-growth mode.
-Businesses on the fast track for expansion into multiple locations may benefit from the relatively quick deployment of a cloud ERP system, assuming there is adequate Internet access.
+While a cloud ERP system can also be useful for established businesses, it's especially enticing for companies in high-growth mode.
+Businesses on the fast track for expansion into multiple locations may benefit from a relatively quick cloud ERP implementation, assuming they have adequate internet access.

-A common challenge with implementing and maintaining traditional ERP systems is the higher need for IT resource availability.
-If your organization has constraints that prevent the ability to augment IT staffing, then a cloud ERP model, such as SaaS, may be advantageous.
-Similarly, if your business is looking to reduce hardware or is unable to upgrade infrastructure, then SaaS ERP could prove to be even more beneficial.
+A common challenge when implementing and maintaining traditional ERP systems is the increased need for IT staff.
+If the organization has constraints that prevent it from augmenting its IT staffing, then a cloud ERP model, such as SaaS, may be advantageous.
+Similarly, if the business is looking to reduce hardware or is unable to upgrade its infrastructure, then SaaS ERP could prove to be even more beneficial.

 Think about money, time and data